jaredblumer/practical-object-oriented-design-in-ruby/README.md

 While there is value in the items on the right, Agile Software Development values items on the left more.

 ## Agile Principles
-- Our highest priority is to satisfy the cystomer through early and continuous delivery of valuable software.
+- Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 - Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.
 - Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
 - Business people and developers must work together daily throughout the project.